About

 News

-Explore news articles that explain in depth how landscape architects plan and design climate solutions.
+Explore news articles that explain in depth how landscape architects plan and design climate and biodiversity solutions.
 Browse and search hundreds of articles and interviews.

 Federal Advocacy

-Guided by the policy priorities of its members, ASLA's Government Affairs team has been a strong advocate on Capitol Hill for legislation that makes communities more resilient to climate change.
-ASLA also advocates for climate-smart policies and regulations to a range of Federal agencies.
-Current legislative priorities include: the Living Shorelines Act, Safeguarding America's Future and Environment (SAFE) Act, and the Environmental Justice Act.
+Guided by the policy priorities of its members, ASLA's Government Affairs team has been a strong advocate on Capitol Hill for legislation that supports climate and biodiversity action.
+ASLA also advocates for policies and regulations to a range of Federal agencies.

 Education

-Landscape architects educate the public and K-12 students and teachers about the ecological, social, and economic impacts of the climate crisis.
-Educational resources created by members focus on how to plan and design real-world solutions that increase sustainability while making communities more resilient to change.
+Landscape architects educate the public and K-12 students and teachers about the ecological, social, and economic impacts of the climate and biodiversity crises.
+Educational resources created by members focus on how to plan and design real-world solutions that increase sustainability while making communities and ecosystems more resilient to change.

 Sketchup Animations and Companion Educational Guides